Skip Navigation

 See Choosing the Right Heroku Postgres Plan for which Heroku Postgres plan fits your database size.

-Prepare the Database Dump
+Create and Upload the Database Dump

 Before starting, either set your system to read-only mode, or bring all your dependent services offline and notify end users of the current maintenance status.